 - traded for the whole of the 12 months before the liquidation

 More information can be found in our article Re-Use Of Company Names.

 What Next?
 Expert Advice Is Just A Click Away

-If you have any questions in relation to The Ultimate Liquidation Guide then Contact Us as soon as possible for advice.
+If you have any questions in relation to Liquidation Ultimate Guide then Contact Us as soon as possible for advice.
 Our expertise is at your fingertips.

 This page: The Ultimate Liquidation Guide is not legal advice and should not be relied upon as such.
-This article The Ultimate Liquidation Guide is provided for information purposes only.
+This article Liquidation Ultimate Guide is provided for information purposes only.
 You can Contact Us on the specific facts of your case to obtain relevant advice via a Free Initial Consultation.